Be SMART With Your Higher Education Savings Goals

 M is for Measurable

 This next small step is why you wanted to add a number to your goal — to measure how you’re doing on your resolution.
 Also, you have a starting point to map out how to reach this goal.
 For instance, if you wanted to contribute a certain dollar amount to your 529 plan this year, divide that amount by 12 for a monthly contribution or by 26 for bi-weekly contribution, based on your payday schedule.
 Then you can start tracking your contributions and see your progress to reach that goal.
-As that total starts to climb, so will your sense of accomplishment.
+As you see that number start to climb, your sense of accomplishment will climb as well.
 If you need a visual for encouragement or if you want to get your children involved with saving for their higher education, create a thermometer progress chart and mark off the levels as you move closer to your goal.
 Being able to measure your progress on this goal can be a powerful push to complete it.

 A is for Achievable

 Make a realistic resolution.
-It’s great to have big dreams; however, if you discover that your goal is impossible based on your family’s budget, it’s easy to get discouraged and not strive it.
+It’s great to have big dreams; however, if you discover that your goal is impossible based on your family’s current budget, it’s easy to get discouraged and not strive it.
 Therefore, you need to take into account your family’s other obligations when aiming for a new college saving goal.
 And it’s OK to start smaller than you wish; baby steps can add up to big savings in the end.
-Besides, once you’ve accomplished a smaller goal, the next larger one seems more achievable.
+Besides, once you’ve been able to accomplish a smaller goal, it makes the next larger one seem more feasible.

 R is for Relevant

 Ask yourself why you want to work on this resolution.
 It’s simple for most parents: You are investing in your child when you save for their future higher education.
 That makes any college savings resolution relevant.
-Every parent wants their child to have a better life than they did and a higher education makes that possible.
+Every parent wants their child to have a better life than they did.
+A higher education makes that possible.
 You make their higher education possible by saving in a tax-advantaged 529 plan.

 T is for Timely

 Every goal or resolution should have a target-finishing date.
 This will help you to stay focused.
-When setting up a target date for your goal, make sure it’s realistic and possible to accomplish.
-Whether you’re stretching toward a goal for a few weeks, a few months, or a few years, a deadline makes your goal easy to track so you can judge how you are doing.
+When setting up a target date for your goal, make sure it’s realistic and accomplishable.
+Even if you’re stretching towards a goal for a few weeks, a few months, or a few years, a deadline makes your goal trackable so you can judge how you are doing.
 A set period also shows you all the successes you’ve had along the way.

 So use the S.M.A.R.T. strategy with any of your New Year’s Resolutions to improve your chances of accomplishing them.
-You should be especially proud of your resolve to work on your higher education goals.
+You should be especially proud of your resolve to work on your higher education goals because someday your child is going to college.

-This article was originally posted in January 2019 and has been updated to reflect new information for 2021.
+*This article originally published in January 2019 and has been update with new information in 2023.